paigeweber13/fine-hardware-visualization/README.md

      - trying to initialize in a parallel block caused it to fail because the threads were getting destroyed or something, but even when starting and stopping the group in a sequential block, no results.
+     - maybe it was getting counted but just not in all threads or something?
+       But aggregate results were the same whether the region `entire` was specified or not
    - googled the error I got, only result was to the source code where the error is printed
    - I'm not even sure how to ask a question about this.
 Maybe need to make a